sergeo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all files content root
+Count all the lines content bin in the file /etc/passd